Laser Dentistry – Gentle and Effective

-Of the many treatments laser dentistry can offer, laser fillings is the one of the most prominent.
-In these new treatments a dental laser is used instead of a drill to remove decay before a filling is placed in the tooth.
+Of the many treatments, laser dentistry can offer, laser fillings are the one of the most prominent and involve using a dental laser instead of a drill to remove decay before a filling is placed in the tooth.

 Apart from the main benefits of laser dentistry – less time in the chair, fewer visits, fewer needles, less discomfort – your visit will be much the same as before.
 Depending on the type of laser being used, there will be a quiet beep or ticking sound when the laser is operating.
 You might feel a water spray or air spray – much the same as a normal visit.